iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.howwefeel 5 reviews"/>
 </p>

+> This app is a tool to gauge the impact of the covid-19 pandemic.
+Provides info on state level, then compares the state & national statistics.
+App gives you a feel for how other states are coping.
+Provides links to the CDC website & other medical centers.
+If you dig deep enough, you can find the impact on your county.
+Finding granular data isn't straightforward.
+There's a lot of info out there if you care to find it.
+Info can be found by going straight to CDC.gov.
+I like this app.
+Recommended.<br> :date: __2021-02-05 23:46:24__

+> Easy and simple to use<br> :date: __2021-02-02 20:13:12__

 > Part of my daily routine<br> :date: __2021-01-27 13:56:39__

 > Easy to use and no glitches.<br> :date: __2021-01-15 11:07:21__